acnimda/alexcrom/writeups/Badge Challenge 2.md

 ## :old_key:NOTES:

-### Lessens learned
+### :mortar_board: Lessens learned
 1. do re-use collected wordlists
 2. XOR use a key instead of always bruteforce
 3. Check your software versions.
-4. Set a timer, and get out your rabbithole!
+4. Set a timer :hourglass:, and get out your :rabbit:hole!

-### out of scope
+### out of scope :shit:
 Where `79586af7a20d63e149b0852dfa076139` does look odd for a name of an image we could have checked it.
-Which I actually did. :warning: this was a rabbithole!
+Which I actually did. :warning: this was one of my :rabbit:holes!

 a check with `hashid 79586af7a20d63e149b0852dfa076139` results in a possible MD5 hash. with `hascat` and a wordlist like `rockyou.txt` you might crack the hash.